 \section{Conclusions}

 In this work, we trained four C-NNPs to different reference electronic structure methods using an established training dataset of aqueous systems that we extended to improve the density prediction and enable constant pressure simulations.
 After verifying that the transfer of the QbC-generated training dataset to different reference methods does not degrade the models' performance, we used the MLPs to calculate static and dynamic properties of water.
 The main focus was to compare two setups for \revPBElone{}, one that used well-established settings with a triple-$\mathrm{\zeta}$ basis set and pseudopotentials, and one that used a quadruple-$\mathrm{\zeta}$ basis set with an all-electron potential and tighter SCF convergence settings.
 The other two setups were the range-separated hybrid functional \Bninetylone{} with the same highly converged settings, and MP2 using a moderately-sized triple-$\mathrm{\zeta}$ basis set and pseudopotentials.
-We found that inaccuracies stemming from insufficient convergence in electronic structure calculations can lead to an increase in test set errors and we showed how using the GAPW method instead of GPW reduces these issues considerably.